Why Your Phone Keeps Dropping Calls and How to Fix It

 5) One more strange trick: set your iPhone’s time and date automatically.
 This is particularly an issue if you’ve traveled recently and crossed time zones.
 Connect to WiFi, then go to Settings, then General, then Date and Time, and see if Set Automatically is turned on.
 If it isn’t, turn it on.

 6) If nothing else works, try checking to see if your carrier has any updates.
-If there have been updates you haven’t installed, they could be dropping your calls.
+If there have been updates you haven’t installed, that could be why your phone keeps dropping calls.
 Go to Settings, then General, then About.
 If there’s an update available, one will pop up and you can install it.
 If nothing pops up, this isn’t the issue.

 There could be many reasons your Verizon phone is dropping calls.
 Some of them include: